YoSoyRev/YoSoyRev/README.md

 💻 Fun fact : - Food and Music🎵 I really like avatar the way of water.

-📝 Roles in the field: Sofware Engineer , Pentester
+📝 Roles in the field: Vulnerability Analyst, BugHunter , Linux Kernel Developer

 📫 Contact: **emmanuel2303cp@gmail.com**